 - Required notices and statements – initial, annual, and short-year

 - The 3 documents that must be sent each escrow accounting year

 - Dealing with surpluses, shortages, and deficiencies

-Anyone on the residential mortgage side of the business who is responsible for establishing or maintaining escrows, attorneys, closing agents, loan officers, compliance officers, auditors, testers, and management will all benefit from the information in this webinar.
+Anyone on the residential mortgage side of the business who is responsible for establishing or maintaining escrows, as well as attorneys, closing agents, loan officers, compliance officers, auditors, testers, and management will benefit from the information in this webinar.